taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > Please consider commenting on why this might be the case.

 Thank you for your insightful comment.
-Online AuxIVA is equivalent to adaptively estimating the nulls that suppresses interference sources in each frequency.
+Online AuxIVA is equivalent to adaptively estimating the nulls that suppress interference sources in each frequency.
-In this experiment, speech signal was used as the source signal, so the frequency components around 8000 Hz were not included.
+In this experiment, speech signals were used as the source signal, so the frequency components around 8000 Hz were not included.
-We believe that the direction of the non-interference source was incorrectly estimated only in the frequency band that did not include speech as a result.
+We believe that the direction of the non-interference source was incorrectly estimated only in the frequency band that did not include speech.
 These explanations have been added to the experimental results.